 Dr. Gamber and Dr. Peteya provide a wide variety of surgical procedures.
 From routine surgeries such as spaying, neutering, and mass (tumor) removals to more advanced procedures such as orthopedic surgery, we make every effort to ensure that your pet receives the best care.

 Every pet that is anesthetized has pre-anesthetic blood-work performed to ensure that no underlying issues are present to place your pet at risk.
 Our veterinary team is focused on the safety of your pet, the best pain management protocol, and the latest advances in anesthesia monitoring.

-We know that surgery can be a source of stress and anxiety so we will do our best to address your concerns about anesthesia, pain managment, and post operative care.
+We know that surgery can be a source of stress and anxiety so we will do our best to address your concerns about anesthesia, pain management, and post-operative care.

-Many surgical procedures can be performed with the surgical laser with noticable benefit, particularly to decrease intra-operative bleeding and post-surgical pain and swelling.
+Many surgical procedures can be performed with the surgical laser with noticeable benefit, particularly to decrease intra-operative bleeding and post-surgical pain and swelling.
 Declawing using the surgical laser allows for little to no bleeding and is much less painful with a quicker recovery than traditional declawing.
 Procedures that are highly vascular done with the laser increase visibility and the procedure becomes easier and faster.